jessicamcinchak/slider-widget/README.md

 ## Usage

-Set options and invoke the module.
+Set options, invoke the module, and draw the slider.

 	var slider = Slider({
 		// options list
 	});

-Draw the slider.

 	slider.create();

 Define your custom change event through a callback function.
 Using Backbone, we bind the event to our object, listen for changes to the active data point, and then trigger the event in the instance of slider.on().